El Fútbol En Europa Es Muy Similar Al Fútbol Americano.

 Football strictly limits the use of hands.
 Players, with the exception of the goalkeeper, primarily use their feet, head, and chest to control the ball.
 Deliberate handling of the ball typically results in a foul and a free kick for the opposing team.

 American football permits extensive use of hands.
-Players can catch, throw, and carry the ball, allowing for a wide range of offensive strategies.
+And players can catch, throw, and carry the ball, allowing for a wide range of offensive strategies.
 Linemen use their hands to block opponents, and defenders use their hands to tackle ball carriers.

 Rules and Regulations